“It’s here again?”

 First, let’s look at the challenges this seemingly small change can bring.
 For most, the adjustment takes place abruptly.
-Saturday there’s daylight between these hours and on Sunday this has shifted one hour forward.
+On Saturday, there’s daylight between these hours and on Sunday this has shifted one hour forward or back.

 But it’s only an hour, so why is this the case?
 Let’s take a step back and find out why this can be the case and what you can do to mitigate the negative effects.

 Your body moves through its day with a specific, choreographed routine — your circadian rhythm.
 Circadian refers to your body’s innate 24-hour cycle based on the pattern of the sun.

 Most mammals — and yes, that includes us, humans — are awake during the day and asleep at night.
 Your circadian rhythm is genetically hardwired and influences your energy levels, hunger, and alertness.
 You may not realize it, but your best days often come when your lifestyle aligns with your body’s natural rhythm.

 Like you, your internal clocks are unique.
 Your body has a specific preference, or “chronotype,” for how your circadian rhythm aligns with the sun’s daily pattern.
 If your body is naturally more active in the morning, your chronotype is an “early bird.”
 If your body is more alert in the evenings, you’re a “night owl.”
 Your type determines when your body executes certain routines.

 Don’t know your type?
 Leveraging and following your data from the Oura Ring can help you move to your body’s rhythm, and discover what routines work best for your health and wellness.

 Your Sleep Drive

 Your second system, your sleep drive, reminds your body to get some sleep.
 The moment you wake up, the “drive” increases and builds throughout the day.
 The greater your sleep drive, the more your body signals that it’s time to sleep.
 Ever felt your head start to bob during a boring meeting?
 That’s your body’s “Time to sleep!” signal.